 The Department of Human Services Centres deliver social and health-related payments and services.
 Medicare, Centrelink and Child Support services are now located under one roof in most states.
 You can find your closest one here – and a new online claim service is available as well.

 Most families will get some Government support in the form of tax breaks or direct payments.
 Many of the financial payments are “means tested” (determined by your household’s income level), but they can add up to a significant amount of money.
 This can be helpful when you’re raising a family and managing a tight household budget.

-It’s important to create a myGov account as this will shortly be the only way you will be able to access your Centrelink online account.
+It’s important to create a myGov account as this is the only way you will be able to access your Centrelink online account.
 It will also enable you to access a variety of government online services including Medicare, Centrelink and Child Support with one username and password.
 It will save you valuable time in terms of having to go into the offices and you will be able to do most of your claims and paperwork online.
 You can access this here.

 Note – This information is of a general nature and should not be relied upon to prepare your application to the Department of Human Services and/or Centrelink.
 Each case has its individual merits and should be treated as such.
 In most cases, residents of New Zealand living in Australia are entitled to the same benefits as Australian residents.

 Becoming a Centrelink customer – when you will be issued with that all-important Centrelink Customer Number – is your first step.
 To do this you will need to visit a Centrelink office and provide Proof of Identity for you and your partner.
 Be aware, you will need original copies of the required documents, as photocopies will not be accepted.

 Here is a checklist of the information that will be required:

 Note – You will need to provide a fairly accurate estimate of your household income so that your payments are calculated as close as possible to the final amount you are entitled to.
 If in doubt, it may be better to overestimate your income so that you are not left with a big debt to Centrelink when your tax return is processed.